 From the photos, the nose has a dorsal hump that should be reduced and a wide nasal tip that could be thinned during the Rhinoplasty.
 Hope this helps.

 Rhinoplasty is Rhinoplasty but...

 Rhinoplasty simply means "altering the nose."
 If its done in an "ethnic patient" then it can be called an ethnic rhinoplasty.
 However the distinction between various ethnic groups is much more blurred today and I often see African American or Asian patients with high bridges and humps on their nose rather than the "typical ethnic asian or black" nose with the low flat bridge.
 Ultimately the nose has to fit your face and each nose is different as is each face.
 Make sure your plastic surgeon does tons of nose jobs of all ethnic groups including black, white, Asian, middle eastern and Hispanic and make sure he does computer imaging so you can see his plans for your nose before you go through the rhinoplasty.
 Good luck

 Ethnic - African American Rhinoplasty

-The answer is definately "yes".
+The answer is definitely "yes".
 The approaches and techniques used in ethnic or African American Rhinoplasty are different.
 This due to the fact that ethnic patients tend to have thicker skin and weaker cartilages as well as some other differences when it comes to desired results.
-You should seek consultation with someone who has alot of experience with African American Rhinoplasty, because revisions can be costly and difficult.
+You should seek consultation with someone who has a lot of experience with African American Rhinoplasty, because revisions can be costly and difficult.
 See links below.